1 - Not Socializing Shiba Inu Puppies

 Nuh uh, not necessarily.

-In a nutshell and in a perfect world, we only recommend feeding your Shiba Inu a balanced fresh human grade diet - lightly cooked or raw.
+With all things considered, in general we only recommend feeding your Shiba Inu a balanced fresh human grade diet - lightly cooked or raw.

 Out of all the commercial dog food available, we would only recommend a tiny handful of brands that we would trust feeding our beloved family members.